gbusto/overseer/BUILD_PLAN.md

         *   [ ] Handle all players die / lose; need some kind of event to happen
         *   [ ] Implement smooth transition after players win or lose before transitioning back to IDLE state
         *   [ ] Program out the actual main game loop in GameManager.ts
+        *   [ ] Tweak attack damage, KORO damage, BFG damage, Rifle damage, and weapon cooldown / recharge speeds so the game is challeging but fun
 *   **Outcome Goal:** KORO dynamically chooses actions based on game state via LLM, speaking occasionally with degraded voice.
 Core loop feels responsive with simplified AI updates and planned event logging.
 Visuals and audio are polished.